maelfabien/maelfabien.github.io/_posts/2020-5-26-speech_reco.md

 $$ W^{\star} = argmax_W P(W \mid X) $$

+This is known as the "Fundamental Equation of Statistical Speech Processing".
 Using Bayes Rule, we can rewrite is as :

 $$ W^{\star} = argmax_W \frac{P(X \mid W) P(W)}{P(X)} $$